DreamChaser Naomi Tapia

 14. Can you share a sacrifice you have made in the pursuit of chasing your dreams?

 Time!
-Being in school for so long, and moving to pursue my dreams was difficult.
-I am very close to my family, and leaving (being a first-gen college student) in order to set an example for the rest of my family (siblings and cousins) was a sacrifice – not only for me, but for my entire family.
+Being in school for so many years and moving away to pursue my dreams was incredibly difficult, especially because I’m very close to my family.
+As a first-generation college student, leaving home wasn’t just about my education—it was about setting an example for my siblings and cousins.
+It was a sacrifice not only for me, but for my entire family.

 15. What would you tell someone else who is interested in entering your field?